 In previous work [1], we argued that complexity can be tackled quantitatively, with a framework that allows system designers to assess the sources of complexity and directly measure the effectiveness of potential complexity improvements.
-We also introduced an initial approach to quantifying the complexity of IT configuration and management tasks, based on a model of the sources of configuration complexity and a set of metrics derived from that model [3].
-This approach, which we summarize in Section 2, focuses on complexity as perceived by expert users-for example, experienced system administrators who have long-term experience with the systems they are managing-and is based on a structural analysis of the configuration or administration task itself, assuming all decisions are known and made correctly.
+Such a framework provides the key enabler for identifying the high-value autonomic computing deployment opportunities.
+In previous work, we also introduced an initial approach to quantifying the complexity of IT configuration and management tasks, based on a model of the sources of configuration complexity and a set of metrics derived from that model [3].
+This approach, which we summarize in Section 2, focuses on complexity as perceived by expert usersfor example, experienced system administrators who have long-term experience with the systems they are managingand is based on a structural analysis of the configuration or administration task itself, assuming all decisions are known and made correctly.

 While this expert-focused approach is proving its value in practical application within IBM, the fact remains that its expert-only perspective limits the complexity insights that it can provide.
-In particular, a key complexity challenge lies in improving the experience of the non-expert system administrator-the person providing IT support in a smallbusiness environment; the administrator who has expertise in one platform but is working for the first time with a new one; the experienced operator trying to deploy a new piece of technology for the first time; the outsourcer trying to apply ITIL best practices [11] but facing decision points within the prescribed processes.
+In particular, a key complexity challenge lies in improving the experience of the non-expert system administrator-the person providing IT support in a smallbusiness environment; the administrator who has expertise in one platform but is working for the first time with a new one; the experienced operator trying to deploy a new piece of technology for the first time; the outsourcer trying to apply ITIL best practices [9] but facing decision points within the prescribed processes.
 In these cases, a different dimension of complexity becomes paramount: the complexity of figuring out for the first time what steps to follow and what decisions to make while performing a complex configuration process.
 We call this complexity decision complexity.